koay9f/FRPC-Energy-Estimator/README.md

 - molding
 - finishing yields/scrap rate

- For more information on how to use this tool, please move to the download tab and download the background information.
+ For more information on how to use this tool, please move to the `download` tab and download the background information.

- For more information on how to edit this tool, plase contact Kristina Armstrong at ORNL (armstrongko@ornl.gov)
+ For more information on how to edit this tool, please contact Kristina Armstrong at ORNL (armstrongko@ornl.gov)